gunmack/Python-Image-Processor/README.md

-- Python Image modifier using numpy and pygame modules
+- Python Image processor using:
+    - numpy
+    - pygame
 - Final project for CMPT 120